Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 export AZURE_AUTH_LOCATION=/Users/raisa/azureauth.properties
 ```

-## Create a Maven project and import the SDK dependency
+## Import libraries into a new Maven project

 Create a new Maven project from the command line in a new directory on your system:

 ```
-mkdir java-sdk-test
+mkdir java-azure-test
-cd java-sdk-test
+cd java-azure-test
 mvn archetype:generate -DgroupId=com.fabrikam -DartifactId=testAzureApp -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```